Call our help center at 216.738.2067

 The Greater Cleveland Food Bank Community provides equal access to opportunities and fair treatment to everyone in our community.

 Regular audits of company policies are conducted to ensure equal access to technology, training, professional development, flexible work arrangements, and more.
-The Food Bank also ensures equal pay for equal work for all employees and conducts an annual analysis of gender and ethnicity wages.
+The Food Bank also ensures equal pay for equal work for all employees and conducts frequent analysis of gender and ethnicity wages.

 Supervisors receive training on unconscious bias for recruitment and performance evaluations.
 All employees are also evaluated on Diversity, Equity and Inclusion as core competencies on annual performance reviews.